RachidMuleia/RachidMuleia.github.io/_posts/firstpost.md

-Dealing with maps.
+# Adding labels on a Map (Importance of getSpPPolygonsLabptSlots()) .

-Some days ago I was struggling to label my map  searched over internent in order to find something that could help, nevertheless my search was not so successful.
-I actually I could find something complete that could respond to my need.
-But after some "pain" I was able to plot a nice my and labled it as I wanted.
+Some days ago I was struggling to label my map.
+I  searched over internent in order to find something that could help, nevertheless my search was not so successful.
+I actually I couldn't find something complete that could respond to my need.
+But after some "pain" I was able to plot a nice map and labled it as I wanted.

 Today I want to share my code, as I think it might be helpful.
 The interesting part of the execircise I will show lies mainly on managing to make a map an being able to plot, for instance, number, percentage or anything else you may want on the map.
-Before we dive into how me plot numbers on the map, we will first make map reading a set of shapefiles, so for that we will use the command `readShapePoly` from the `maptools` package.
+Before we dive into how we plot numbers on the map, we will first plota map reading a set of shapefiles, so for that we will use the command `readShapePoly()` from the `maptools` package.

 For now I will use the map from Mozambique, and  the HIV prevalence data.
 Before, it is important to set a working directory and put there all the set of shapefiles(`shx`, `shp.xml`,`shp`,`sbn`,`prj`,`dbf`, and `cpg`), after that we read the shapefile  as follows: